Andrew MacGregor Marshall

-Andrew MacGregor Marshall (born 25 March 1971) is a Scottish journalist and author, focusing mainly on human rights, conflict, politics, and crime, mostly in Asia and the Middle East.
+Andrew MacGregor Marshall (born 25 March 1971) is a UK journalist and author, focusing mainly on human rights, conflict, politics, and crime, mostly in Asia and the Middle East.
 A noted critic of the Thai monarchy and government, in June 2011, Marshall resigned from Reuters in controversial circumstances after the news agency refused to publish exclusive stories he was writing on the Thai monarchy.
 His 2014 book A Kingdom in Crisis was banned in Thailand and a prominent Thai royalist made a formal complaint to police accusing Marshall of several crimes including lèse majesté.

 Career

 Marshall was a correspondent for Reuters for 17 years, covering political upheaval in Thailand and the conflicts in Iraq, Afghanistan and Pakistan.
 In 2000, he was named Reuters' Deputy Bureau Chief in Bangkok.
 He was Reuters' Baghdad bureau chief from 2003 to 2005 as a violent insurgency gripped Iraq, and was Reuters' managing editor for the Middle East from 2006 to 2008.
 From 2008 he was based in Singapore as a political risk analyst and emerging markets editor.
 He left Reuters in June 2011 when the agency refused to publish a set of articles about Thailand's monarchy he authored based on his analysis of leaked US diplomatic cables.